scmorrison/Web-Cache/README.md

 Web::Cache is a Perl 6 web framework independant LRU caching module.

+The goal of this module is to provide a variety of cache backend wrappers and utilities that simplify caching tasks within the context of a web application.

 **note:** this is very much a work in progress.
 Ideas, issues, and pull-requests welcome.

 Usage